wdehoog/hutspot-ubports/docs/operating/operating.md

 ### Various
+ * Player Area: at the bottom from most pages is the Player Area which allows you to play/pause the music.
+There is a Home button to go back to the main menu and when you click on the image you open the Playing page.
  * Device Page: A list is shown of known play devices.
 The current one is highlighted.
 Using the context menu (long press) you select another device.
  * The Playing page shows what is currently playing and contains various player controls.